steemit/devportal-tutorials-py/tutorials/18_vote_on_content/README.md

 In this tutorial we use 3 packages:

 - `steem` - steem-python library and interaction with Blockchain
-- `steembase` - used to connect to the testnet
 - `pick` - helps select the query type interactively

 We import the libraries and connect to the `testnet`.